jzohrab/practicing-guitar/docs/theory/reading-rhythms.rst

 Reading rhythms
 ===============

 *Just enough* notation for you to read any examples in this book.
-(There's much more to this topic: ties, rests, tuples, etc.)
+(There's much more to this topic: ties, rests, tuples, etc.)  For the purposes of the examples, it's better that you get a *feel* for the rhythm in your ears and hands, so listen to the examples for each and maybe play along.

 The basics
 **********

 .. vextab::
    :width: 400
+   :example: snap-fingers.mp3

    tabstave notation=true
    notes :q 0/2 $1$ 0/2 $2$ 0/2 $3$ 0/2 $4$